 Why You Might Want to Fund an HSA Instead of an IRA

-Most people don’t think about an HSA, or Health Savings Accounts, as a savings account.
+Most people don’t think about an HSA, or Health Savings Accounts, like a savings account.
 Instead, they think of it as an account where you set aside money to spend on health care items during the current year.
 That view needs to change.
-An HSA can be a great addition to an IRA or 401(k) plan, and if funds are limited it might be better to contribute to an HSA instead of the IRA.
+An HSA can be a great addition to an IRA or 401(k) plan, and if funds are limited, it might be better to contribute to an HSA instead of the IRA.
 Here’s why.

 Why the HSA Trumps the IRA

 An HSA account is like an IRA on steroids.
 With a traditional IRA or 401(k), if you are eligible, you get a tax deduction for the amount you contribute to the plan.
 The money grows tax-deferred, and then you pay taxes when you withdraw it in retirement.

 With an HSA, you get the same tax deduction when you contribute money, but when you use the money in your HSA for medical expenses and qualified health insurance premiums, it comes back out tax-free.

 Where else do you get to contribute tax-deductible dollars and withdraw them tax-free?
 Nowhere else that I know of.

 (Note: To set up an HSA, you must have a high-deductible insurance plan that meets the necessary qualifications, or your employer must offer such a plan.)

 Health insurance premiums and medical expenses of some kind are a certainty.
 Why not pay for them with tax-free dollars?

 - Prior to age 65, HSA funds cannot be used for health insurance premiums but can be used to pay for qualified medical expenses such as co-pays, deductibles, dental care, etc.

 - After age 65, HSA funds can be used to pay for health insurance premiums, including Medicare Part B premiums and long-term care insurance premiums.